"Strengthening Leadership, Building Community"

 Graduates of the program will leave steeped in knowledge about the biggest issues our community faces, inspired to get involved where they are interested, and connected to the right leaders to make a change.

 Each day of Leadership Champlain is focused on a different sector.
-Over the course of the class year, topics such as Human Services, Business and Economy, Government and Politics, Public Safety and Justice, Education, Healthcare, Energy and Environment, and Arts and Culture will be explored by the cohort.
+Over the course of the class year the cohort covers Human Services, Business and Economy, Government and Politics, Public Safety and Justice, Education, Healthcare, Energy and Environment, and Arts and Culture.

 Interested in Applying Next Year?

-Fill in the expression of interest form below to be added to an email list.
-We'll notify you when applications open again.
+Fill in the expression of interest form below and we'll keep you posted on when applications open again – typically January to April every year.

 Ideal Applicant